×

 Here’s a more detailed overview:

 • Technology: PSTN relies on physical infrastructure like copper lines and telephone poles, which can get damaged by storms or age over time.
 This setup needs constant maintenance, adding to the costs.
-Plus, adding new lines or expanding service means a lot of digging and construction — definitely not ideal for quick changes or rapid business growth.
-That’s why VoIP is great — it's modern, versatile, and leverages the latest tech.
+Plus, adding new lines or expanding service means a lot of digging and construction, definitely not ideal for quick changes or rapid business growth.
+That’s why VoIP is great.
+It's modern, versatile, and leverages the latest tech.

 • Cost: Running a PSTN system isn’t cheap.
 You’re looking at expensive maintenance bills and higher costs for long-distance and international calls.
 For businesses that frequently make international calls, these costs can add up quickly, making PSTN a pricey option in today’s global market.
 VoIP pricing is typically lower, especially for international calls, and is more budget-friendly overall.
 Plus, there’s no physical maintenance to pay for.